 - SST relocates its corporate headquarters to Newark, California.

-- ShotSpotter, Inc. changes corporate name to SST, Inc.
+- ShotSpotter, Inc. started operating under the dba name SST, Inc. in 2011

-- SST launches ShotSpotter Flex, an affordable annual subscription service that is a hosted, cloud-based solution.
-US Patent and Trademark Office issues ShotSpotter its 25th US Patent.
+- SST launches ShotSpotter Flex, an affordable annual subscription service that is hosted, cloud-based solution.
+US Patent and Trademark Office issues ShotSpotter it's 25 US Patent.

 - Ralph A. Clark named CEO.